Ammonia production platform

 An “upcycled” ammonia production platform

-• The “semi-submersible” platform is a takeover of an existing renovated platform that is perfect for installing all the necessary equipment.
-Also practical for optimising short distance interconnected processes.
+- The “semi-submersible” platform is an existing renovated platform that is perfect for installing all the necessary production equipment and interconnected processes.

-• The floating platform is attached to the seabed by several cables.
+- The floating platform is attached to the seabed by mooring cables.

-• This platform is equipped with new structures on its 4 sides, which carry 32 Archimedean screws* with a power of 8 MW (alternatively 96 tidal turbines** with a power of 6.7 MW).
-These 8 support structures are mobile and allow to put the tidal turbines (screws or turbines) in operational position or to lift them in position for repair and maintenance.
+- This platform is equipped with new structures on its 4 sides, which carry 8 Helical turbines with a power of 12 MW.
+These 4 support structures are mobile and allow to put the tidal turbines in operational under water position or to lift them up on deck in position for repair and maintenance.

-• In the centre of the platform is a 9 MW wind turbine.
+- In the centre of the platform is a 4 MW wind kite.

-• Both sources of energy help to smooth out the variations in amplitude created by winds and ocean currents.
+- Both sources of energy help to smoothen the variations in power amplitude created by winds and ocean currents.

 KAPSOM in China is pursuing NH3 production by “Chlorine gasification”, a state-of-the-art technology to reduce the temperature and pressure of Haber-Bosch processes, resulting in increased efficiency.